microsoft/AISkillsForWindows/samples/ConceptTagger/README.md

 # Concept Tagger Windows Vision Skill samples

-These samples will show how to use the Concept Tagger Vision Skill NuGet package to create apps that can identify and classify concepts in an image for scenario such as picture indexation.
+These samples will show how to use the Concept Tagger Vision Skill NuGet package to create apps that can identify and classify concepts in an image for scenarios such as picture indexation.

 ![Screenshot of concept tagger skill in action in the UWP sample](./doc/sample_app.jpg)